-Campsite: €25/night cash or €27/night for credit card including power (we stayed 11 nights, which gave us a €15 discount)
+Campsite: €25/night cash or €27/night for credit card including power (we stayed 11 nights, which gives us a €15 discount)

-Campeggio Villa Doria (Pegli) – About 50 pitches in a lovely leafy surround and very quiet this time of year – winter.
+Campeggio Villa Doria (Pegli) – About 50 pitches in a lovely leafy surround and very quiet this wintery time of year.
 Excellent hot showers and very clean facility block.

-When it was time to leave, Ewa even phoned our next site to see if they were open for the winter, as we hadg trouble finding open campsites.
+When it’s time to leave, Ewa even phones our next site to see if they’re open for the winter, as we’re having trouble finding open campsites.

 Gorgeous old architecture graces this town and Genoa is easily accessible by train, water bus, or bus.
 Take a lovely relaxing walk along the seafront.

-- Bar Pasticceria Marzio’s Café (Via Lungomare di Pegli) – Great coffee (€1.30) and pastries on offer, plus local meals.
-This little place is along the waterfront and sports a lovely ambience.
+On via Lungomare di Pegli, this cafe offers great coffee (€1.30) and pastries, and local meals.
+This little place is along the waterfront and exudes a lovely ambience.

-- COOP (Via Pianilucco 15q Rosso) – Great supermarket with everything you need.
-Everything is delicious here, cheese, fresh pasta, fresh fish, hams, fruit & veg, and much more.
+Great supermarket with everything you need on via Pianilucco 15q Rosso.
+Everything is delicious here, cheese, fresh pasta, fresh fish, hams, and fruit and veg.
 Seafood is more expensive in Genoa than in Spain, regardless of where you shop.
 Alcohol is about the same price.
 Hams are about double the price of Spain.

-- Superbasko (Via Martiri Della Liberta 15) – Another great supermarket (much smaller than the COOP) with loads of supplies at cheaper prices than the Coop.
-With all the selection, just had to stock Reg up again.
-Buy alcohol here at varying prices but there is always a bargain.
+On via Martiri Della Liberta 15, this is another great supermarket although much smaller than the COOP, but with loads of supplies at cheaper prices than the COOP.
+With this much selection, just had to stock Reg up again – alcohol here is sold at varying prices, but there’s always a bargain.

 This gorgeous house is in the mountains, which is substantially colder than Pegli but very scenic and serene.
-It snows here in the winter…a lot in the winter.
+It snows here in the winter…a lot.

 My cousin and her husband bought the house and slowly renovating it between working – a slow and hard labour of love.
 Also met their 6-month old pup Hero, who is absolutely gorgeous and full of mischief.

-Meeting my cousins for the first time is great and we spoke for hours, ending up staying for dinner.
+Meeting my cousins for the first time is great and we speak for hours, ending up staying for dinner.
 So hospitable and kind.

 Remember, food is never a fleeting moment in Italy.

-Strange how you meet people for the first time and you feel as if you have known them for an age…a lovely encounter.
+Strange how you meet people for the first time but you feel as if you’ve known them for an age…a lovely encounter.

 Travelling between Pegli and Genoa